Tim Brando

-Tim Brando (born February 27, 1956) is an American sportscaster with Fox Sports and CBS Sports.
-Formerly with Raycom Sports, ESPN and SiriusXM, Brando has primarily covered NCAA football, basketball and the NBA.
+Tim Brando (born February 27, 1956) is an American sportscaster with Fox Sports.
+Formerly with Raycom Sports, ESPN, SiriusXM and CBS Sports, Brando has primarily covered NCAA football, basketball and the NBA.
 Along with radio duties, Brando has also served as a studio host for games, a play-by-play announcer, and halftime host.

 Career

 Early career

 In 1976 Brando was a disc jockey at radio station KROK-FM in his native Shreveport, Louisiana.
 From 1981 to 1986, Brando was the assistant sports director at WAFB-TV in Baton Rouge; he did telecasts of Louisiana State University men's and women's basketball on Tigervision.

 ESPN

 From 1986 to 1994, he served as a studio host for SportsCenter, for ESPN's college football halftime show, and for the network's coverage of the NCAA Men's Basketball Championship.
 In 1994, he provided play-by-play for TNT's coverage of the NBA Playoffs.
 Brando also called Atlanta Hawks and Atlanta Braves games for SportSouth.
 Brando also auditioned for the daytime version of Wheel of Fortune after Pat Sajak resigned to concentrate on his self-titled talk show.
 Ultimately, the hosting job went to Rolf Benirschke.